NAME¶

 pasta:--mtu,1500: Specify a 1500 bytes MTU for the tap interface in the container.

-, set MTU to 1500 bytes, disable NDP, DHCPv6 and DHCP support.pasta:-I,tap0,--ipv4-only,-a,10.0.2.0,-n,24,-g,10.0.2.2,--dns-forward,10.0.2.3,--no-ndp,--no-dhcpv6,--no-dhcp, equivalent to default slirp4netns(1) options with Podman overrides: same as above, but leave the MTU to 65520 bytes
+10.0.2.0/24to thetap0interface in the container, with gateway10.0.2.3, enable DNS forwarder reachable at10.0.2.3, set MTU to 1500 bytes, disable NDP, DHCPv6 and DHCP support.pasta:-I,tap0,--ipv4-only,-a,10.0.2.0,-n,24,-g,10.0.2.2,--dns-forward,10.0.2.3,--no-ndp,--no-dhcpv6,--no-dhcp: same as above, but leave the MTU to 65520 bytes

 pasta:-t,auto,-u,auto,-T,auto,-U,auto: enable automatic port forwarding based on observed bound ports from both host and container sides